ephemeral-laboratories/usemy-name-site/principles/make-name-entry-a-single-field.md

 ---
+title: "Principle: Make name entry a single field"
 ---

-# Principle: Make name entry a single field

 Do not separate the text fields for first and last name.